albar965/littlenavmap-manual/src/en/MENUS.rst

 Import CSV
 ^^^^^^^^^^

+Import logbook entries from a CSV file.
+The entries are added to the logbook database.

 .. _logbook-export-csv:

 Export CSV
 ^^^^^^^^^^

-Allows to import and export the full logbook to a CSV (comma separated value) text file which can be loaded in *LibreOffice Calc* or *Microsoft Excel*.
+Allows to export the full logbook or the selected entries to a CSV (comma separated value) text file which can be loaded in *LibreOffice Calc* or *Microsoft Excel*.
 See :ref:`import-export`.